Berkeley seeks to accommodate each student’s unique learning needs. The goal is to help every student reach his or her full potential.

 Learning Communities offer students with similar interests a sequence of courses specially selected to enrich the learning experience and help build rapport among students and instructors.

-The Jumpstart Program is an optional program for students who have been accepted to Berkeley, but need to develop their reading, writing, and math skills.
-The program, which is available every term, is designed to allow high school seniors and adult students to meet their developmental reading, writing, and math requirements, at no additional cost, in the term prior to their matriculation at Berkeley.
+Jumpstart is an optional program for students who have been accepted to Berkeley, but need to develop their skills for college readiness.
+The program, which is available every term, is designed to allow high school seniors and adult students to meet their college skills reading, writing, and math requirements, at no additional cost, in the term prior to their matriculation at Berkeley.